noodldocs/noodldocs.github.io/nodes/animation/states.md

 **Toggle**
 Will animate to the next state, or the first state if the current state is the last one.

+### General

+**Use Transitions**
+This property can be used to enabled and disable transitions between states for the specified values.
+By default it is *enabled*, this means that any color or number values will transition smoothely between states.

 ## Value types

 For each value you can specify the type.
 Default is _Number_.